angelicia-koh/CS50x_week1_mario-less/README.md

 This is part of Harvard's free online course, CS50x.

-Projec:
+Project:
-create a pyramid based on user's requested hight.
+create a pyramid based on the user's requested height.

-The pseudocode goven by CS50x to help with coding:
+The pseudocode given by CS50x to help with coding:
 1. Prompt the user for the pyramid’s height
 2. Print a pyramid of that height